 Type: AGM (absorbed glass mat)

 The MX30L motorcycle battery is manufactured by a respected Throttle X company.
 Its budget price makes it a very popular choice.
 This AGM battery is heat-sealed, so there is no danger of spills.
 It is also a maintenance-free model.
+If you want to know more about AGM batteries, you can read more about different types of AGM batteries.
 This makes it a great option for people who want an affordable, hustle-free battery.
 All you have to do once you buy it is connect it since it comes fully charged.
 Despite its low price, it comes with a cold cranking amp (CCA) of 600, enough even for coldest days.
 Dimensions are 6 5/8” x 5 3/16” x 6 7/8”, with a weight of 22.5 lbs.
 Throttle X offers an 18-months warranty on this model.

 2. Chrome Battery YTX14-BS AGM Motorcycle Battery